kamitoteles/COnversi-n-de-formatos-meteorol-gicos/README.md

 ---
 ## RMCAB 2020 to SAMSON
 This first conversor is contained into the python script 'RMCA_to_SAMSON.py'.
 The code was developed on python 3.7 and all the libraries used are described in the commented code.
+There are a spanish and an english version in the tags.

 The code is set to convert raw .xlsx meteorology data downloaded from the [Bogota Air Quality Monitoring Network](http://rmcab.ambientebogota.gov.co/Report/stationreport) (RMCA) to SAMSON text format.